 36 Montefiore St.; +972-3-564-6100

 A landmark boutique property with a decadent restaurant and bar that serves breakfast, lunch, and dinner.
 After an indulgent meal of raw tuna with yuzo, sea bass with pumpkin cream, eggplant kroket, beef filet and goose liver, tournedos Rossini, and several Negronis, wander past the stylish crowd back to your room dressed in cool black furnishings.
 Look for snacks in the entranceway armoire.

 8 Sgula St.; +972-3-670-6511

 A conceptual design studio selling in-house graphics and signage founded by local tastemaker Yaron Mendelovici.
 Mock emblems of different countries, from Iran and England to Cuba, make for an ironic — yet apt! — memento for the road home.

 A slice of serenity reincarnated as a Japanese-style spa in Jaffa.
 Green tea foot baths and hot compresses lead the way to one of several massage treatments in a well-designed space housed in an Ottoman-era edifice.
 Whenever I need a dose of chill, this is my choice location.

 37 Levinsky St.; +972-3-681-3730

-A must-visit for gourmets, the compact eatery was established in 1969 by immigrants from Istanbul and is run by third-generation owners Yomi and Eitan Levi.
+A must for gourmets, the compact eatery established in 1969 by immigrants from Istanbul is now run by third-generation owners Yomi and Eitan Levi.
 Yom Tov showcases a slew of well-preserved family recipes, including homemade Turkish grape leaves stuffed with rice, garlic confit, several types of eggplant salads, and rare olives imported from Syria, Turkey, and Greece.
 Mmmmm delightful.